tjuster/landing-page/README.md

 What I'm most proud of is my HTML groundwork, which I got done quickly and almost completely like the final product on my first try.
 I'm also proud of how I tried to make the code as clear to read as possible, both HTML and CSS.
 I hope others find this to be the case too.

 Things that I would like to improve is how to write CSS more effeciently and how to manage containers in a more effective way so they don't clutter.
 Indentations help a lot to make code more readable, but learning how to minimize your code is something I would love to learn.

+One thing that I really need to work one is my Git flow, I should do more atomic commits and write clearer messages.
+Something to remember!